AestasBritannia/Hydro-Br-leur/README.md

   2. Optimizes the performance and power consumption of multiple game apps, achieving smoother graphics and lower battery drain.

-  3. Experimental sound optimization, customized for K60 Ultra/Mi 13T/K70E Series.
+  3. Sound optimization.
 Thanks to @Mly and @M7recRAB for their contributions.

   4. Optimizes vibration effect, thanks to @Mly’s original work.